 Its time zones correspond to the Central, Mountain, and Pacific time zones of the United States.
-So it’s easy to hop on the phone with Mexican business partners and work out issues during normal business hours.
+So for a US company doing business in Mexico, it’s easy to hop on the phone with Mexican business partners and work out issues during normal business hours.
 In contrast, with business partners in Asia, time zone delays and late night meetings are a constant struggle.

 Further, the proximity of subsidiaries in Mexico to US headquarters allows managers to visit easily and frequently.
 A manager can be on site within a few hours.